-The Open command in the File menu, or in the Window>General palette, opens an existing Graphite document.
+The Open command in the File menu, or in the Window>General palette, opens existing Graphite documents, DWG/DXF, PDF, and EPS files.
 The document appears in the drawing area maintaining the same settings as the last time it was saved.